iFlyTech/deep-sort-master/README.md

 ## Getting Started

-To get started, first i
+To get started, first install all prerequisites by running `pip ins